Discover guided hiking adventures in Mount Rainier National Park, offering unparalleled views and diverse trails for every skill level.

 Mount Rainier National Park, a UNESCO World Heritage Site, is a majestic wonderland dominated by the massive stratovolcano it's named after.
 For many, the most immersive way to experience its grandeur is on foot.
 Mount Rainier hiking tours offer a fantastic opportunity to explore this incredible landscape, from wildflower-filled meadows to ancient forests and subalpine lakes.
 These guided excursions cater to a wide range of abilities, ensuring that everyone can safely and comfortably discover the park's breathtaking scenery and unique ecosystems.
 Whether you're a seasoned hiker looking to tackle more challenging terrain or a beginner eager to witness the iconic vistas without the worry of navigation and logistics, a guided tour provides invaluable local knowledge and insights.
 Guides can point out geological features, identify native flora and fauna, and share stories about the park's history and conservation.
 They handle the planning, so you can focus entirely on soaking in the awe-inspiring beauty of Mount Rainier, its glaciers, and the surrounding Cascade Mountains.
 From the vibrant colors of Paradise in the summer to the serene solitude of the Sunrise area, these tours unlock the best of what the park has to offer.

-Discover our top picks for mount rainier hiking tours in Mt Rainier National Park
+Looking to book?
+View all available mount rainier hiking tours in Mt Rainier National Park with live pricing and instant confirmation.

 Gain insights into the park's geology, flora, and fauna from knowledgeable guides.